State Environmental Review of Proposed Chehalis River Basin Flood Damage Reduction Project

-The Flood District’s flood retention dam and associated temporary reservoir is intended to reduce damages from major floods from Pe Ell to Centralia triggered by rainfall in the Willapa Hills.
+The FCZD’s objective for their flood retention dam and associated temporary reservoir is to reduce damages from major floods from Pe Ell to Centralia triggered by rainfall in the Willapa Hills.
 The Airport levee changes would raise and widen the Chehalis-Centralia Airport levee and nearby roads to improve the levee protection level during catastrophic floods.
 The project is not intended to address flooding in all parts of the Chehalis River basin and would not stop regular annual flooding.

-Ecology’s review studied the likely significant environmental impacts from the Flood District’s project as well as alternatives.
-Ecology looked at 17 different environmental elements including impacts to air quality, cultural resources, environmental health and safety, environmental justice, fish and aquatic species, habitat and land use, recreation, transportation, tribal resources, water, wetlands, and wildlife.
+Ecology’s Draft EIS identified the likely significant environmental impacts from the Flood District’s project as well as alternatives.
+Ecology looked at 17 different environmental elements including impacts to air quality, cultural resources, earth, environmental health and safety, environmental justice, fish and aquatic species and habitat, land use, noise, public services and utilities, recreation, transportation, tribal resources, visual quality, water, wetlands, and wildlife species and habitat.

 Under Ecology’s analysis, the project would reduce flooding to buildings and infrastructure, including U.S. Interstate 5.
 It would have significant adverse effects, mainly along the Chehalis River in the area above the flood retention dam and below the structure to Rainbow Falls.
 These include:

 - Reducing spring- and fall-run Chinook salmon, coho salmon, and steelhead trout

 - Reducing native aquatic species such as lamprey and mussels

 - Degrading habitat on land, and in water and wetlands

 - Eliminating access for recreational fishing and whitewater boating